Yankees clinch postseason berth by beating Blue Jays 5-1 (Sep 23, 2017) | FOX Sports

 Yankees clinch postseason berth by beating Blue Jays 5-1 (Sep 23, 2017)

-TORONTO (AP) The New York Yankees returned to the playoffs after a one-year absence, clinching no worse than a wild card as Greg Bird’s three-run homer led them over the Toronto Blue Jays 5-1 on Saturday.
+Greg Bird, among the new generation of Baby Bombers, hit a three-run homer that led New York over the Toronto Blue Jays 5-1 on Saturday to clinch no worse than a wild card.

+”I feel like our motto in the offseason was: `We’re going to surprise people,”’ Bird said. ”Obviously, we had a good spring, but we knew that wasn’t the real deal.
+We came out and played our game the whole year, and I feel like we showed people.”

-Sonny Gray (10-11) allowed one run and four hits in six innings as the Yankees won for the 11th time in 14 games and at 86-68 matched their season high of 18 games over .500.
+Sonny Gray (10-11), among New York’s midseason reinforcements, allowed one run and four hits in six innings as the Yankees won for the 11th time in 14 games and at 86-68 matched their season high of 18 games over .500.

-Led by Baby Bombers Aaron Judge and Gary Sanchez, New York celebrated its 53rd postseason berth in a low-key manner on the field after former-Yankee Rob Refsnyder hit a game-ending groundout off Aroldis Chapman, then sprayed bubbly in the visitors’ clubhouse.
+”I didn’t know exactly what we were going to be this year, but when I saw the way these kids were playing in spring training and the depth of our talent, it got me really excited and I thought it was possible,” Yankees manager Joe Girardi said.

+Chase Headley reached base three times to help the Yankees reach the postseason for the 53rd time in franchise history.
+The Los Angeles Dodgers are second with 31.

+In his 10th season managing the Yankees, Girardi enjoyed the success of New York’s youngsters.

+”To see the kids kind of grow up in front of you, it’s special,” Girardi said.

-Minnesota started the night with a 3 1/2-game lead over Texas for the second wild card and has been eliminated by the Yankees in four of its last five postseason appearances.
+Minnesota, which has a 4 1/2-game lead for the second wild card, has been eliminated by the Yankees in four of its last five postseason appearances and was swept in a three-game series at New York this week.

 Toronto was eliminated with the loss after consecutive losses in the AL Championship Series.

-Bird, who spent much of the year sidelined and hampered by a right ankle injury, connected in the fifth off Joe Biagini (3-12) for his sixth home run of the season and third in seven games.
-Todd Frazier, among the Yankees’ July reinforcements, homered against Tim Mayza in the eighth, and Starlin Castro added an RBI single off Luis Santos in the ninth.
+Bird, who spent much of the year sidelined and hampered by a right ankle injury, connected off Biagini (3-12) in the fifth inning for his sixth home run of the season and third in seven games.
+Todd Frazier, another of the Yankees’ July reinforcements, homered against Tim Mayza in the eighth, and Starlin Castro added an RBI single off Luis Santos in the ninth.

 Gray, acquired from Oakland at the trade deadline, improved to 4-6 with a 3.12 ERA in 10 starts with the Yankees.
-Chad Green, David Robertson and Chapman each retired three straight batters, with Chapman getting his 21st save in 25 chances.
+Chad Green, David Robertson and Chapman each retired three straight batters.

 Judge struck out twice and raised his season total to 201, becoming the sixth player to strike out 200 or more times in a season after Mark Reynolds (223 in 2009, 211 in 2010 and 204 in 2008), Adam Dunn (222 in 2012), Chris Davis (219 last year and 208 in 2015), Chris Carter (212 in 2013 and 206 last year) and Drew Stubbs (2005 in 2011).
 Judge also set a rookie record, breaking Kris Bryant’s 199 times in 2015.